Posts

 iClass CMS provides websites that are completely interactive and adaptable.
 Our custom website and mobile app solutions are designed to meet the needs of a 21st century school.
 Learn more here.

-a child reads a book
+A child reads a book

 The increased use of technology in the classroom has made some parents and educators nervous about the negative impact it might have on their students’ education.
 There is always the chance that these devices may distract students if they are not used properly.
 Recently, parents and educators alike are seeing the overwhelming benefits of using technology in the classroom.